pradpasu/Bitcoin-Miner-Actor-Model/ProjectReport.md

     <li>
         Performance Monitoring
         <ul>
-            <li>The Run times and Real Times are captured per actor rather than an aggregate of the whole system</li>
+            <li>The Run times and CPU Times are captured per actor & then aggregated</li>
-            <li>This approach is employed to gain specific & detailed inferences</li>
+            <li>This approach is employed to gain a detailed inference</li>
             <li>Furthermore, these values are written to a text file for plotting</li>
         </ul>
     </li>